Massage Therapist

 FAQS

-Common techniques include Swedish massage, deep tissue massage, sports massage, trigger point therapy, and relaxation massage.
+Common techniques include Swedish massage, deep tissue work, trigger point therapy, stretching methods, and relaxation approaches.
+Technique selection depends on client needs.
+Proper pressure control is important.
+Professional skill improves outcomes.

 Related Job Vacancies